ZeroLikviz/godot_plugin-neural-network/README.md

 	parameters:
 	- input : Array\[float]

 	Use it to set input.
-It will throw an error if the size of the input provided by you doesn't match the size of the actual input.
+It will throw an error if the size of the input provided by you doesn't match the size of the input layer.
 - run -> void

 	No parameters.